 It’s hard enough to make you want to run away.

 But the biggest piece of this puzzle we’re facing, is that no one is doing that.
-No one is giving up on trying to figure this out.
+No one is running and no one is giving up on trying to solve it.
 No one is ready to shove all the pieces in a pile and move on.
 I do know that, and for that, I am grateful.

 As for my half of this conundrum; I’m trying to focus on the fact that he knows all these wooden puzzles by heart because he has gotten down on his knees dozens of times to put them back together again with our children.
 I’m trying to become softer, to fit into places I’ve never been before and learn to mold myself to a new, better shape so that it might complement this new structure because I love this structure.

 I won’t stop putting the puzzles back together anytime soon because that’s my job, but I’m also trying to respect the fact that he doesn’t feel the same way.
 My intuition tells me that all married couples traverse these crossroads at some point in their marriage.
-There is always a moment (or moments) when you look around at the pieces of your life and have to make hard changes and choices as two how their all going to fit together on the new ground on which you stand.
-Some puzzles are too hard and all require change.
+There is always a moment (or moments) when you look around at the pieces of your life and have to make hard changes and choices as to how they’re all going to fit together on the new ground on which you stand.

-Right now, I’m trying to withstand the heat for the sake of all the things I care about most deeply.
+Right now, I’m trying to withstand the heat for the sake of the structure as a whole.
 I’m trying to put aside the pain and focus on the hand that’s shaping me blow-by-blow because the only way to make something as strong as steel into something softer and more malleable… is with flames and pressure.
 It’s hard work becoming soft, but I’m trying like hell.

 We’re trying like hell.
 And that’s got to be worth something… right?